 (A) Psychiatric Social Rehabilitation Services (PSR) are behavioral health remedial services which are necessary to improve the member's ability to function in the community.
 They are performed to improve the skills and abilities of members to live interdependently in the community, improve self-care and social skills, and promote lifestyle change and recovery practices.
 This service may include the Evidence Based Practice of Illness, Management, and Recovery.
 This service is generally performed with only the members, but may include a member and the member's family/support system group that focuses on the member's diagnosis, management, and recovery based curriculum.
 This service may take the form of a work units component in a General PSR program certified through the ODMHSAS.
-Each day of PSR must be reflected by documentation in the member's records, and must include the following:
+Each day of PSR services will must be reflected by documentation (daily or weekly summary notes) in the member's records, and must will include the following: